“Steven! Honey! It’s time to go!”

 How did it end up like this?

-She looked down, her eyes landing on the on the children’s play area that split the intersecting walkways that were lined with stores.
+She looked down, her eyes landing on the children’s play area that split the intersecting walkways that were lined with stores.
 Children were running and jumping to their hearts content as their parents or siblings kept a watchful eye over them.

 All of them.